yabellini/SitioAcademico/content/en/post/ACreazyYearInReview.md

 * My children started elementary school and kindergarten.

-* We do the R-Ladies campaign for International Women's Day.
-We generate a Shiny App with the [R-Ladies event materials](https://yabellini.shinyapps.io/RLadiesLesson/).
+* I lead the R-Ladies campaign for International Women's Day.
+We generate a Shiny App with the [R-Ladies events materials](https://yabellini.shinyapps.io/RLadiesLesson/).

 * The world knows COVID-19.
 We started a strict quarantine.
 I have to keep working from home while I take care of the house and become my two children's teacher.

 * I co-founded [MetaDocencia](https://www.metadocencia.org/).

-* I am starting to coordinate the translation of [Teaching Teach Together](https://teachtogether.tech/es/index.html).
+* I am starting to lead the translation of [Teaching Teach Together](https://teachtogether.tech/es/index.html).

 ## April

 * My children discovered my guitar and my chess game.
 They already play better than me at both.

-* Home school is difficult for boys and girls, teachers and teachers; and I'm saying it from a privileged position.
+* Home school is difficult for kids, teachers and parents; and I'm saying it from a privileged position.

 * Virtual speech therapy is even more difficult, but my son is amazing.